oigbape/oigbape.github.io/_pages/about.md

 ---

-Current MSCS student at Georgia Tech, passionate about Intelligent ans Secure Systems and Networks.
+Current MSCS student at Georgia Tech, passionate about Intelligent and Secure Systems & Networks.
 Welcome to my little corner on the web!

 Currently:
 ======